Documentation

 }

-function pushCart() {
+function getCartItems() {

 // Replace with your cart API

-const items = getYourCartItems().map(item => ({
+return getYourCartItems().map(item => ({

-variant_id: item.variantId,
+id: item.variantId,

 title: item.name,